-Dashing outdoorsman Greg Jefferys, 62, delights in kayaking, fishing, rock fossicking and spending time with his family in Tasmania, Australia.
+Dashing outdoorsman Greg Jefferys, 62, delights in kayaking, fishing, rock fossicking, and spending time with his family in Tasmania, Australia.
 But one year ago, he was close to death.
 The Fix’s Dorri Olds caught up with Jefferys via Skype to learn about this man’s odyssey.

 “I was rapidly approaching cirrhosis and my doctors said I might have liver cancer,” said Jefferys.
 Like millions of people worldwide, his liver was being destroyed by the hepatitis C virus (HCV).

 As is typical of HCV victims, Jefferys had no idea he’d had it since the mid-70s.
-In August 2014 he was diagnosed and told he had contracted it when shooting drugs.
+In August 2014, he was diagnosed and told he had contracted it when shooting drugs.

 “I left home at 16,” he told me, “and was happy in a kind of crazy way.
 I was a mixed-up kid living on the streets and couch surfing.
 I drifted from the hippie culture into the drug culture and became a casual heroin user for a year.
-Then, for the next year, I became seriously addicted but I quit cold turkey after seeing a few friends OD.”
+Then, for the next year, I became seriously addicted, but I quit cold turkey after seeing a few friends OD.”

 HCV is a global epidemic.
 An estimated 200 million people across the globe have the disease—that’s 3.3% of the population—including 3 to 5 million in the U.S., many of whom don’t know they have it.
 Seventy-five percent of those with HCV infection in the United States were born between 1945 and 1965.
-The largest group are those that shared needles when they shot drugs.
+The largest group is those who shared needles when they shot drugs.
 Statistically, as many people are infected with HCV as are with HIV, the virus that causes AIDS.
 Without large-scale efforts to contain the spread of HCV and treat infected populations, the death rate from HCV will surpass that of AIDS by the end of this century and will only get worse.

-For every 100 people infected with HCV, without treatment 75 to 85 will develop chronic infection, 60 to 70 will develop chronic liver disease, 5 to 20 will develop cirrhosis, and 1 to 5 will die of cirrhosis or liver cancer.
+For every 100 people infected with HCV without treatment, 75 to 85 will develop chronic infection, 60 to 70 will develop chronic liver disease, 5 to 20 will develop cirrhosis, and 1 to 5 will die of cirrhosis or liver cancer.
 HCV is also the most common reason for liver transplants.

 When Jefferys was diagnosed in August 2014, he knew he could never afford the drugs he needed to cure his HCV.
 Three months of pills would’ve cost him close to USD$100,000.
 That’s when he began an exhaustive Internet search for an alternative.
-He finally found it in India, where the generic Indian Harvoni for the full 12-week treatment cost the equivalent of USD$1,350—only slightly more than the cost of one single pill here in America.
+He finally found it in India, where the generic Indian Harvoni for the entire 12-week treatment cost the equivalent of USD$1,350—only slightly more than the cost of one single pill here in America.

 Jefferys said, “Gilead has licensed four major Indian pharmaceutical manufacturers to make and distribute licensed generic versions of Harvoni.
-The four licensed manufacturers are Cipla, Mylan, Natco Pharma and Hetero and all their products are chemically identical.”
+The four licensed manufacturers are Cipla, Mylan, Natco Pharma, and Hetero, and all their products are chemically identical.”

 I’ve dubbed Jefferys the Tasmanian Angel because after he learned where to find affordable lifesaving meds for his HCV, he reached out to help others.
 I asked Jefferys if he got the idea for helping HCV sufferers access generic pills from the movie Dallas Buyers Club.
-That’s when the Australian’s big, warm grin filled my monitor for the first time.
+That’s when the Australian’s warm grin filled my monitor for the first time.
 “I watched the Dallas Buyers Club after I first started doing this.
 Watching it did give me a few good ideas.”

 Unlike Ron Woodroof (Matthew McConaughey’s character in the film), however, Jefferys is not motivated by money.
 “When I first started helping people to access affordable hep C medicines,” said Jefferys, “I never thought it would become a full-time occupation.
 But it has.
 I don’t want to profit from people’s sickness, though.
 There is enough of that going on already.”